svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 less memory the linked-list implementation is used.

 Symbols are stored on the heap and thus they must fit into a `VALUE`.
-This means there are only 28Bits are available to represent different symbols since there are 4Bits that represent type and used by garbage collector and so on (28 bits should be plenty enough though!.).
+This means there are only 28Bits available to represent different symbols since there are 4Bits that represent type and used by garbage collector and so on (28 bits should be plenty enough though!.).